aaronsant/simon-game/README.md

 # simon-game

-The simon-game built to be played in browser, using HTML, CSS, Javascript with JQuery.
+The "simon game" built to be played in browser, using HTML, CSS, Javascript with JQuery.

 Access the website here --> https://aaronsant.github.io/simon-game/